GoogleCloudPlatform/gce-rescue/README.md

 [![test badge](https://github.com/GoogleCloudPlatform/gce-rescue/actions/workflows/test.yml/badge.svg?branch=main&event=push)](https://github.com/GoogleCloudPlatform/gce-rescue/actions/workflows/test.yml?query=branch%3Amain+event%3Apush)

 GCE Rescue is a tool that can help you fix problems with a virtual machine (VM) instance in Google Cloud.
-It can be issues with the boot disk or any software-related problems that may prevent the VM from starting up or functioning as intended.
+It can be some issues with the boot disk or software-related problems that may prevent the VM from starting up or functioning as intended.

 In short, the rescue for the VM occurs as follows: